All we want to do is make sense. Make sense of things around us, why we exist, our actions, and the outcomes we face.

 For example, a series of 10 coin flips might all land on heads.
 Under the gambler’s fallacy, a person might expect that the next coin flip is more likely to land on tails the next time.

 When a relative change in one quantity results in a proportional relative change in the other quantity.
 Few empirical distributions fit a power law for all their values but rather follow a power law in the tail.
 For example, the distribution of income in a market economy is following a power law because inequality is built into the process of wealth accumulation itself.
 Big cities people draw more people.
 Capital in corporations attracts more capital.
 Profits generate greater profit.
 The Pareto principle is a type of power law.

 With permutations, we care about the order of the elements, whereas with combinations we don’t.
-The mathematics of permutations and combinations leads us to understand the practical probabilities of the world around us and are enormously important.
+The mathematics of permutations and combinations leads us to understand the practical probabilities of the world around us and is enormously important.